 In content Matthew 10:40-42 could either be a return to Jesus’ advice about the mission trip, or a somewhat cheerier continuation of his warnings about future ministry and persecution.

 He starts with the welcome the disciples hope for in their ministry, then riffs rather poetically about people who welcome prophets and the righteous, and finally the kind of practical care one might offer to a child or any old disciple.

 At three verses it’s as short a Gospel reading as you are likely to find in the lectionary.
 Perhaps my meditations will be similarly brief.

-The three verses have a rhythmic structure, repeating and echoing clauses like stanzas of a poem.
+In Matthew 10:40-42, the three verses have a rhythmic structure, repeating and echoing clauses like stanzas of a poem.

 Whoever welcomes you…

 The theme is easy to pick up on.
 Hospitality really matters — how we welcome people, and how we receive a welcome.

 For the moment let’s focus on the context.

 The disciples are going out in mission.
 They don’t know who they will stay with as they travel.
 Earlier he told them how they will have to depend on the hospitality of strangers.
 Practically, they must take no extra supplies.
 Instead they are to find someone “worthy” and “greet” the person’s house, and let their “peace” rest upon it — or not, if they are not offered a “welcome.”
 (See Matthew 10:9–15.)

 So now, at the end of the speech, he returns to the topic.
 They go in his service, and the welcome they are offered is credited as welcoming him.
 And of course welcoming him is credited as welcoming his Father who sent him.